hpcc-systems/DataMgmt/README.md

 ___

 <a name="genindex_rollbackgeneration"></a>
-`RollbackGeneration(STRING indexStorePath, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`
+`RollbackGeneration(STRING indexStorePath, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*', UNSIGNED2 daliDelayMilliseconds = 300) := FUNCTION`

 Method deletes all subkeys associated with the current (first) generation, moves the second generation of subkeys into the first generation, then repeats the